-- 13.3 In the case where either party requests a three-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
-Such selection shall be made pursuant to the Providers rules or procedures.
-Trademark PDDRP panelists within a Provider shall be rotated to the extent feasible. - Panelists13.4 Expert Panel member must be independent of the parties to the post-delegation challenge.
+- The Provider will appoint ashall establish an Expert Panel, which shall consist of one Expert Panel member selected by the Provider, unless all parties agree that there should be any party requests a three Panelists. -member Expert Panel. - In the case where all Parties agree to either party requests a three Panelists,-member Expert Panel, each party (or each side of the dispute if a matter has been consolidated) shall select an Expert and the two selected Experts shall select the third Expert Panel member.
+Such selection of those Panelists willshall be made pursuant to the Providers rules or procedures. - Panelists must be independent of the parties to the post-delegation challenge.
 Each Provider will follow its adopted procedures for requiring such independence, including procedures for challenging and replacing a panelist for lack of independence.

-1514.
-Costs
+15. Costs

-- 14.1 The Provider will estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable Provider rules.
-Such costs will be estimated to cover the administrative fees of the Provider, the Threshold Review Panel and for the Expert Panel, and are intended to be reasonable. - The Complainant shall be required to pay the filing fee as set forth above in the "Complaint" section, and shall be required to submit the full amount of the Provider estimated administrative fees, the Threshold Review Panel fees and the Expert Panel fees at the outset of the proceedings.
-Fifty percent of that full amount shall be in cash (or cash equivalent) to cover the Complainant's share of the proceedings and the other 50% shall be in either cash (or cash equivalent), or in bond, to cover the registry operator's share if the registry operator prevails. - 14.3 If the Panel declares the Complainant to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
-Failure to do shall be deemed a violation of the Trademark PDDRP and a breach of the Registry Agreement, subject to remedies available under the Agreement up to and including termination.

-•If the Provider deems the registry operator to be the prevailing party, the Registry Operator shall be entitled to a refund of its filing fees.
+- The Provider will estimate the costs for the proceedings that it administers under this procedure in accordance with the applicable Provider rules.
+Such costs will be estimated to cover the administrative fees of the Provider and for the Expert Panel, and are intended to be reasonable. - The ComplaintComplainant shall be required to pay the filing fee as set forth above in the "Complaint" section, and shall be required to submit the full amount of the Provider estimated administrative fees and the Expert Panel fees at the outset of the proceedings.
+Fifty percent of that full amount shall be in cash (or cash equivalent) to cover the Complainant's share of the proceedings and the other 50% shall be in either cash (or cash equivalent), or in bond, to cover the registry operator's share if the registry operator prevails. - AfterIf the quick look examination and Panel declares the Complainant is deemed a trademark holder, to be the prevailing party, the registry operator is required to reimburse Complainant for all Panel and Provider fees incurred.
+Failure to do shall be required to pay 50% deemed a violation of the Trademark PDDRP and the Panel fees to cover the registry operator's share of a breach of the Registry Agreement, subject to remedies available under the proceedings.
+To the extent the Complainant prevails, Agreement up to and including termination. - If the Provider deems the registry operator will be required to payto be the prevailing party, the remaining 50% to the Provider to cover Complainant's share of the proceedings.
+Failure to pay that amountRegistry Operator shall be deemedentitled to a breachrefund of the registry agreementits filing fees. - The Provider shall refund the full amount to the prevailing party, as determined by the Panel.

-1615.
-Discovery
+16. Discovery

-- Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel's own accord, or upon request from the Parties. - 15.2 If permitted, discovery will be limited to that for which each Party has a substantial need. - 15.3 In extraordinary circumstances, the Provider may appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents.
+- Whether and to what extent discovery is allowed is at the discretion of the Panel, whether made on the Panel's own accord, or upon request from the Parties... - If permitted, discovery will be limited to that for which each Party has a substantial need. - Without a specific request from the Parties In extraordinary circumstances, the Provider may appoint experts to be paid for by the Parties, request live or written witness testimony, or request limited exchange of documents. - At the close of discovery, if permitted, the Parties will make a final evidentiary submission to the Expert Panel, the timing and sequence to be determined by the Provider in consultation with the Expert Panel.